Skip to content

 • Proposals are marked with (!: NEW PROPOSAL) to flag them for review.

-Multi-line body: The first line of the commit message becomes the note.
-Subsequent paragraphs (separated by a blank line in the original message) become 6-space-indented body lines below the note.
+Multi-line body: the first line of the commit message becomes the stitch note.
+Subsequent paragraphs become 6-space-indented body lines below the note.
 Empty body lines are stored as a dot (.) placeholder to preserve structure.

 Drawer Format Description